 Why Tailoring Your Resume Actually Matters

 Before we get into the how, let’s talk about why this matters so much.
-Because if you’re thinking “my resume is good enough as-is,” you might be making the same mistake my friend made.
+Because if you’re thinking “my resume is good enough as-is,” you might be leaving opportunities on the table.

-Here’s the reality: most companies use Applicant Tracking Systems (ATS) to filter resumes before a human ever sees them.
+Most companies use Applicant Tracking Systems (ATS) like Workday, Greenhouse, and Lever to filter resumes before a human ever sees them.
 These systems scan for keywords that match the job description.
 If your resume doesn’t include enough of the right terms, it gets filtered out automatically.
 You could be perfectly qualified and never even get considered.

 One study found that up to 75% of resumes never make it past ATS screening.
 That’s not because people aren’t qualified.
 It’s because their resumes don’t speak the same language as the job posting.